mbruns13/redfin_housing_data/README.md

 ### Project Proposal:

-* What is your question you want answered or how you want end users (i.e. the public) to use your site or visualizations.
-For my project, we wanted to get visualizations that allow people to better ingest Airbnb data without looking at individual listings.
+* What is your question you want answered or how you want end users (i.e. the public) to use your site or visualizations: For our project, we wanted to create visualizations that allow people to better ingest Housing Market data without looking at individual listings.

-* Data sources
+* Data sources: Kaggle: Redfin Housing Market Data 2012-2021

-* Initial thoughts on databases you might use (PgAmin/MongoDB)
+* Database: (PgAmin/MongoDB)

-* Initial ideas for pages or visuals.
-Obviously, this can change once you start developing.
+* Initial ideas for pages or visuals: